On Campus Housing Regulations

 Regulations pertaining to the possession, use, misuse or distribution of controlled substances within or on grounds immediately adjacent to the On Campus Housing facilities include the following:

 a.
 The manufacture, distribution, dispensing, possession, use of, sale of, or attempted manufacture, distribution, dispensing, use of, or sale of controlled substances identified in Federal or State laws or regulations is prohibited (including medical marijuana).

 b.
 Possession or use of drug-related paraphernalia is prohibited.

 c.
-Violation of any other regulation while under the influence of a controlled substance is considered an additional infraction of On Campus Housing Regulations.
+Violation of any other regulation while under the influence of a controlled substance is considered an additional violation of On Campus Housing Regulations.

 d.
-Inability to exercise care for one’s own safety, the safety of others, or the safety of property owned by the university or residents due in whole or in part to being under the influence of a controlled substance is considered a violation of this policy.
+Inability to exercise care for one’s own safety, the safety of others, or the safety of property owned by the University or others due in whole or in part to being under the influence of a controlled substance is considered a violation of this policy.

 A.4 EXPLOSIVES, CHEMICALS, OR HIGHLY COMBUSTIBLE MATERIALS

 Chemicals, explosives, or highly combustible materials that are potentially dangerous or damaging to the buildings or their occupants are prohibited in and around the On Campus Housing facilities.
-These include, but are not limited to, firecrackers, gasoline, kerosene, paint thinner, vehicle batteries, unauthorized pesticides, and/or charcoal starter.
+These include, but are not limited to gasoline, kerosene, paint thinner, vehicle batteries, unauthorized pesticides, and/or charcoal starters.

 A.5 FAILURE TO COMPLY